Canada Accessibility Plan & Feedback Process

 Disability-Related Issues

 We understand that issues can happen.
 Delta provides Complaint Resolution Officials (CROs) to assist in resolving disability-related issues for customers.
 Each Delta airport has a CRO on duty during all business hours.
-These CROs are trained experts in resolving disability-related issues and can resolve disability-related issues on the spot.
+These CROs are trained experts in resolving disability-related issues and can resolve disability-related issues as when they arise.

 Delta partners with airport entities to advocate that shuttle services are accessible for individuals, such as wheelchair users.